Polish, Czech and Slovenian leaders head to Ukraine in show of support | DW | 15.03.2022

 The leaders of three European countries are traveling by train to Ukraine to pledge their support.

-The prime ministers of Poland, Czech Republic and Slovenia are due to arrive in Kyiv on Tuesday to express EU solidarity as Russia continues its assault on Ukraine's capital city.
+The prime ministers of Poland, the Czech Republic and Slovenia are due to arrive in Kyiv on Tuesday to express European Union solidarity as Russia continues its assault on Ukraine's capital city.

-The leaders are set to meet with Ukraine's President Volodymyr Zelenskyy and Prime Minister Denys Shmyhal and are going as representatives of the European Council.
+The leaders are set to meet with Ukraine's President Volodymyr Zelenskyy and Prime Minister Denys Shmyhal, and are going in their capacity as representatives of the European Council.

 Polish Prime Minister Mateusz Morawiecki said in a tweet that "Europe must guarantee Ukraine's independence and ensure that it is ready to help in Ukraine's reconstruction."